tlorans/ClimateRisks/docs/source/index.md

 This course is under heavy development
 ```

-We propose an overview of climate investing, from climate risks integration strategies to net zero investing.
+In this course, I propose an overview climate investing, from the climate risks integration strategies to net zero investing.
+Snippets of Python codes accompany this course.
+Please follow along and try to implement those codes on your side.

 This quick overview is by no mean exhaustive.
-While we try to follow a rigourous approach, noteworthy thanks to Roncalli's (2023) {cite:p}`2023:Roncalli` course, we definitely take a practician approach and do not cover the theoretical fundations.
+While I've tried to follow a rigourous approach, noteworthy thanks to Thierry Roncalli's (2023) {cite:p}`2023:Roncalli` course, I definitely take a practician approach and do not cover the theoretical fundations.

-While a lot of refinements and alternatives can be considered for each methodology, we will focus on the "default" or most widely used approach.
+Most of this material is an adaption from Thierry Roncalli's (2023) course and its publications.
+The value added from this course is only in the accompanying Python code and the effort to summarize / articulate the various strategies.
+If any doubt in my notations or implementations, please refer to Thierry Roncalli's course and / or publications.
+If you want to get a deeper knowledge of some notions in this course, please refer to Thierry Roncalli's course and / or publications.
+Any error in this course is mine.
+Unless it is sourced, any opinion expressed in this course is my personnal opinion only.

 ```{toctree}